 - Will the information from the test shape your prenatal care?
 Some prenatal tests detect problems you can treat during pregnancy or that will need immediate treatment after birth.

 - What will you do with the test results?
 Of course, getting results that everything is normal is what you want, and it can be reassuring.
 If the prenatal test results indicate that your baby may have an abnormality, you may have tough decisions to make.
-Some people will use test results to decide whether they want to continue the pregnancy, and some people who wouldn’t consider that to be an option may want to know about any abnormalities ahead of time so they can plan for their baby’s care in advance.
+Some people will use test results to decide whether to continue the pregnancy.
+Others who wouldn’t consider that an option may want to know about any abnormalities to plan for their baby’s care in advance.

 - How accurate are the results of the test?
-No prenatal test is always 100% accurate, and the rate of inaccurate results, known as false-negative or false-positive results, varies from test to test.
+No prenatal test is always 100% accurate, and the rate of inaccurate results, known as false-negative or false-positive, varies from test to test.